 If you meet age-and-service requirements for your retirement plan (either CU 401(a) or PERA), you are eligible for a payout of unused sick leave.
 The maximum allowed payout for sick time is one-fourth of the unused current balance, up to a maximum of 240 hours (one-quarter of the 960 hours/120 days maximum hours allowed).
 See Regent Policy 11-E for more information.

 Frozen Sick Leave Balances for Retirees

-If you have more than 960 unused sick hours upon retirement, you are entitled to receive 25 percent of your sick leave balance as of May 1, 2001.
+If you have more than 960 unused sick hours upon retirement, you are entitled to receive 25% of your sick leave balance as of May 1, 2001.
 This frozen sick leave balance is informational only and helps us determine your payout at retirement.

 Here are some examples:

 - Dr. Jones had 900 hours of sick accrued as of May 1, 2001.
 By the time she retired in August 2006, her balance was 1,000 hours.
-Her sick lease at retirement payout was 25 percent of 960 hours (240 hours), since that is the maximum that may be paid when the employee had fewer than 960 hours of accrual as of May 1, 2001.
+Her sick leave at retirement payout was 25% of 960 hours (240 hours), since that is the maximum that may be paid when the employee had fewer than 960 hours of accrual as of May 1, 2001.

 - Dr. Davis had 1,000 hours of sick accrued as of May 1, 2001.
 Over the next few years, he used a large number of sick leave hours, and his balance was 700 hours at retirement.
-His sick leave payout at retirement was 25 percent of 700 hours (175 hours).
+His sick leave payout at retirement was 25% of 700 hours (175 hours).

 Benefits, Retirement and COBRA